novel-zlood/novel-zlood.github.io/source/_posts/site/site-22.md

 ## 9. Never Underestimate South Korea Again!
 (2)

-South Korea.
+Korea.

 A country that once had the fastest internet in the world.

-Although it has lost its top spot due to the foolish actions of some companies, South Korea is still known as an internet powerhouse.
+Although it has lost its position as the world leader in average internet speed due to some foolish actions by a few companies,

-And.
+Korea is still known as an internet powerhouse.

+And,

-In this internet powerhouse, countless Korean internet warriors have been born...
+In this internet powerhouse, numerous Korean internet warriors are born...

 We call them 'keyboard warriors.'

-Anyway.
+Anyway,

-The fan page of Lecce, which became the target of these Korean keyboard warriors, was in utter chaos.
+The Lecce fan page targeted by these Korean keyboard warriors was in utter chaos.

 [If Lecce continues like this...]

-- Comment: Rider Kiiiiiiik!
+- Comment: Rider Kiiiiiiiiiiiiiiiick!

-[Does Lecce have any sense?]
+[Lecce idiots can't get their act together?]

 - Comment: Not yet!
-This is just the beginning, lol.
+That's what I'm saying!
+LOL

-[What's happening to our fan page?]
+[What's happening on our fan page right now?]

 - Comment: I don't know.
-It looks like Korean.
-They suddenly came and started this.
+It looks like Korean, but they suddenly came and started this.

-└ You don't know? lol They started it first and now they are playing dumb, lol.
+└ You don't know?
+LOL They started it first and now play dumb LOL

-└ These Italian guys, seriously, lol.
+└ Seriously, these Italian idiots LOL

-[Tactician Tamura is ready.]
+[Tactical Weapon Tamura loaded.]

-- Comment: You're all set?
+- Comment: Are you stocked up?

-└ You damn idiot!
-Ahhhh damn!
+└ You son of a b****!
+Ugh!
+F***!
 I'm on your side!
-I'm on your side, you damn idiot!
+I'm on your side, you son of a b****!

-And it wasn't just the fan page.
+It wasn't just the fan page.

+Lecce's ace,

-Lecce's ace player, Gabriel Strontech's SNS was flooded with all sorts of Korean curses, creating utter chaos.
+Gabriel Strontezza's SNS was flooded with all sorts of Korean curses, turning it into pure chaos.

-On top of that, fans of Parma joined in, turning it into a complete mess.
+Additionally, with Parma fans joining in, it became a complete mess.

-Thanks to this, even before the game started, the looks from Lecce's home fans were anything but friendly.
+Because of this, even before the game started,

+The looks from Lecce's home fans were quite intense.

 "We might get shot at this rate."

 "It's not that bad."

-Even if Italians are known to be the most hot-tempered in Europe, they wouldn't think so extremely when it comes to football.
+No matter how hot-tempered Italians are known to be in Europe,

+They wouldn't think so extremely about football.

-"Well... we might have to brace for some punches."
+"Well... we should at least be prepared for some fistfights."

-At Buffon's words, Santiago closed his mouth.
+At Buffon's words, Santiago shut his mouth tightly.

-The opponent's starting lineup revealed before the match was indeed close to their best 11.
+The opponent's starting lineup revealed before the match was close to their best 11.

 We also matched them with our best members.

-We had been watching analysis videos of Lecce for a few days before the match, and it was clear that they were a team with much better strength than other Serie B teams.
+We had been watching their analysis videos for a few days before the Lecce match, and it was clear that they were a much stronger team than other Serie B teams.

-Their organization was slightly better than S.P.A.L.
+They were slightly more organized than S.P.A.L.

-Their defensive capabilities were not at the Serie B level either.
+Their defense was above Serie B level.

-Yet, the reason this team was in 5th place in the league was obviously due to their lack of scoring power.
+The reason this team is in 5th place in the league is obviously due to their poor scoring ability.

-"Phew..."
+"Hoo..."

-For some reason, I felt tired.
+I felt strangely tired.

-The game hadn't even started yet.
+The game hasn't even started yet.

-Seeing me like this, Santiago remarked, ‘Even Minho is nervous?’ but...
+Santiago looked at me curiously, thinking, 'Is Minho also nervous?' but

-This wasn't nervousness; it was fatigue.
+This wasn't nervousness, it was exhaustion.

-I don't know if it's because of the ongoing 'World War' on Lecce's fan page, but it was strangely bothering me.
+I was oddly bothered, perhaps because the 'World War' was still ongoing on the Lecce fan page.

-So I sneaked in quietly.
+So, I sneaked in to take a look.

 [From now on, this is our Manchester United fan page!]

-- Comment: (A picture of a frustrated-looking Man U player)
+- Comment: (A picture of a pissed-off Man U fan)

 └ (A picture of a doomed beast)

 └ (A picture of Wayne Rooney)

-The top post on the fan page was a female character with cat ears and the Manchester United squad.
+At the top of the fan page was a female character with strange cat ears and the Manchester United squad.

 Just looking at this incomprehensible internet meme made me feel dizzy again.

-Before entering the stadium.
+Before entering the stadium,

-I think I understood why the looks from Lecce's home fans were so sharp.
+I understood why the looks from the Lecce home fans were so sharp.

-“Whatever.”
+"Smack."

-Still, what can be done?
+But what can I do?

-I have to get ready for the match and prepare to step onto the field.
+I have to prepare for the game and get ready to enter the field.

-Yes, I'm a professional.
+Right, I'm a pro.

-Even in this chaotic situation, if I show my skills properly, this issue will soon be buried.
+Even in this chaotic situation, if I just show my skills properly, this issue will soon be buried.

-In that deep, deep sea called the internet.
+Deep, deep in the sea of the internet.

 * * *

 Booooo!

-A tremendous amount of booing poured out.
+A tremendous amount of booing was pouring in.

-Police were stationed between the away and home stands, separating the ultras of both teams with tense expressions.
+Police were stationed between the away and home stands, nervously separating the two teams' ultras.

-Flutter!
+Flap!

-And among the ultras of Parma, three young-looking Koreans were enthusiastically waving the Korean flag.
+And among Parma's ultras, three young-looking Koreans were enthusiastically waving the Korean flag.

-Seeing this, some Lecce fans hurled insults and raised their middle fingers.
+Seeing this, some Lecce fans were swearing and showing the middle finger.

-The ultras of Parma were protecting these three Koreans and were shouting strange chants together.
+Parma's ultras were protecting these three Koreans, shouting insults and strange chants together.

-(Deyan!
-Deyan Kulusevski of Parma!)
+(Dejan!
+Dejan Kulusevski of Parma!)

-(Deyan!
-Deyan Kulusevski of Parma!)
+(Dejan!
+Dejan Kulusevski of Parma!)

-(Deyan!
-Deyan Kulusevski of Parma!)
+(Dejan!
+Dejan Kulusevski of Parma!)

-“Deyan?”
+"Dejan?"

-“Oh, Deyan?
-He’s the player who scored the winning goal that relegated Lecce to Serie B in the 19-20 season.”
+"Oh, Dejan?
+He was our player who scored the decisive goal that relegated Lecce to Serie B in the 2019-20 season."

-“...”
+"..."

-“He’s now with Juventus... but he was on loan with our team two seasons ago.”
+"He's with Juventus now, but he played for our team on loan two seasons ago."

-Such provocation.
+What a provocation.

-If this match is this chaotic and rough, I wonder how much rougher the Istanbul derby or the Milan derby would be?
+If a non-derby match is this chaotic and rough, how much rougher would the Istanbul or Milan derbies be?

-“The Milan derby isn’t that rough.
-Matches between Milan’s two clubs and Juventus are much rougher.”
+"The Milan derby isn't that rough.
+Matches between the two Milan clubs and Juventus are much rougher."

-At Buffon’s explanation, I naturally nodded.
+I nodded at Buffon's explanation.

 (Fabio!
 Fabio!
 Fabio!)

 (Thank you, Parma!)

-(For taking that idiot Fabio!)
+(For taking the stupid Fabio!)

-(For relegating with us to Serie B!)
+(And getting relegated to Serie B with us!)

 (Fabio!
 Fabio!
 Fabio!)

-This time, Lecce fans sang a strange chant using someone’s name to mock Parma.
+This time, Lecce's fans were using someone's name in a strange chant to mock Parma.

-Marlan, who was next to me, explained.
+Marjan, who was next to me, explained.

 The name Fabio.

-The owner of that name was the coach who relegated Parma in the 20-21 season.

-Before that, he was also the coach who relegated Lecce to Serie B in the 19-20 season.
+He told me that Fabio was the coach who relegated Parma in the 2020-21 season and had previously relegated Lecce to Serie B in the 2019-20 season.

-So, he’s a relegation specialist who relegated both teams.
+So, he's an expert in relegation, huh?

 A bit scary.

-Parma didn’t like it either, so they loudly chanted Deyan’s name.
+Parma didn't like that part either, so they loudly chanted the name of player Dejan.

-On the other hand, Lecce chanted Fabio’s name.
+Conversely, Lecce chanted the name of coach Fabio.

-“They’re like kids.”
+"They're like kids."

-At Santiago’s words, Buffon chuckled.
+Santiago's words made Buffon chuckle.

-It wasn’t entirely wrong.
+He wasn't entirely wrong.

-“Anyway, you understand why we absolutely can’t lose today’s match, right?
-I can’t stand seeing those damn Lecce guys getting cocky.”
+"Anyway, you understand why we absolutely can't lose today's match, right?
+I can't stand the thought of these damn Lecce fans getting even more arrogant."

-Everyone nodded at the words of our captain, Buffon.
+Everyone nodded at the captain Buffon's words.

-It’s not a derby, but.
+It's not a derby, but

-Since the opponent started the fight first.
+Since the opponent picked a fight first,

-I’m going to go all out too.

-But.
+I might as well go all out.

+But,

 Why am I so determined?

-I got slightly pissed off seeing the opponent’s ace pass by without even shaking hands earlier.
+I got slightly annoyed when I saw their ace pass by without shaking hands earlier.

-I’m kind of a guy who holds grudges.
+I'm originally a bit petty.

 * * *

 Beep!

-As soon as the referee blew the whistle, the midfielders of both teams started what could be described as a fight.
+As soon as the referee blew the whistle, the midfielders of both teams practically started a fight.

-Of course, they weren’t actually fighting.
+Of course, they weren't actually fighting.

-It meant that the physical battles and tackles between the two teams were so rough that it looked almost like a derby match.
+It meant that the physical battles and tackles between the two teams were as intense as a derby match.

-However, unfortunately, the side that took the initiative first was the home team, Lecce.
+But unfortunately, the side that took the initiative first was the home team, Lecce.

-The booing from the extremely angry home fans.
+The boos from the highly agitated home fans.

-And the home team that was well-prepared at home.
+And the home team, well-prepared on their home ground.

-Honestly, the early part of the first half was inevitably unfavorable for us, and knowing this well, Coach Alain Laban instructed the players to drop back for about 20 minutes in the first half.
+Honestly, the early first half was bound to be disadvantageous for us, and coach Alain Levagne instructed the players to drop back around the 20th minute of the first half.

-“Block it!”
+"Block it!"

-“They’re coming up the flank again!”
+"They're coming up the flanks again!"

-Parma’s defense was under pressure.

-Lecce’s attack was unusually sharp, and conversely, Parma’s defense was flustered by their momentum.

-Lecce’s well-crafted attack patterns.
+Parma's defense had no time to relax.

+Lecce's attackers were sharper than usual, and Parma's defense was flustered and struggling under the onslaught.

+Lecce's well-executed attacking patterns.

-Their ace, Gabriel Strontech, was charging with the ball at a terrifying speed.
+Gabriel Strontezza, the ace, was sprinting with the ball at an insane speed.

-- He’s fast!
+- He's fast!
 Gabriel!

-- The Brazilian winger is shaking Parma’s defense like crazy.
+- The Brazilian winger is wreaking havoc in Parma's territory.

-To block Gabriel, two of our midfielders cooperated but.
+Two of our midfielders had no choice but to double up on Gabriel to stop him.

-Gabriel, with his unique ball touch, slowly advanced while surveying the surroundings.
+Gabriel, with his unique ball touch, slowly advanced while scanning the surroundings.

-Then, he suddenly accelerated.
+Then, with a sudden burst of speed,

-After stopping, he made a clean and beautiful pass between the two disorganized midfielders.
+He stopped and threaded a clean, beautiful pass between the two disrupted midfielders.

-“High!”
+"High!"

-“Hold your position!”
+"Hold your positions!"

-The slightly high pass curved enough to be called a cross and landed perfectly on the left foot of Lecce’s forward.
+The slightly high pass curved enough to be considered a cross and landed perfectly at Lecce's forward's left foot.

-The Lecce forward, with his back to the goal, slowly pushed forward and managed to break through into the danger zone.
+The Lecce forward, holding the ball with his back to the goal, slowly pushed his way into a dangerous area.

-Waaaaaa!
+Waaaaaaaah!

-The thunderous cheers of the home fans were heard.
+The thunderous cheers of the home fans echoed.

 Another pass to the flank.

-Gabriel, who had moved deep, received the ball.
+Gabriel, who had penetrated deep, received the ball.

-As he used his speed to break through.
+As he used his speed to break through,

-A fatal mistake by Parma occurred.
+A critical mistake from Parma followed.

 Beep!

-Yeeeess!
+Yeeeeeeeeeeees!

 - Penalty!
-It’s a penalty!
+It's a penalty!

-- The referee pointed to the spot!
-And it’s a red card!
-Ah!
-Parma’s players are protesting.
+- The referee has pointed to the spot!
+And it's a red card!
+Oh!
+The Parma players are protesting.

-- They’re saying it was a Hollywood action... but we need to look at VAR closely.
+- They seem to be claiming it's a dive...
+We need to look at the VAR closely.

-The referee had a brief conversation with the VAR assistant and then headed to check the VAR.
+The referee had a brief conversation with the VAR assistant and then headed to review the VAR.

-But it didn’t feel good.
+But it didn't feel good.

-It felt like the decision wouldn’t change.
+It felt like the decision wouldn't be overturned.

-Soon, the referee returned after watching VAR and upheld his decision.
+Soon, the referee reviewed the VAR and continued with the decision.

 Stanko appealed that it was a mistake.

-That it was too harsh a judgment.
+He claimed it was too harsh a call.

-But the referee seemed to have decided that Stanko intentionally prevented a scoring chance, hence the red card.
+But the referee seemed to have judged that Stanko deliberately prevented a scoring chance, thus giving a red card.

-Whether that tackle was a mistake or intentional.
+Only Stanko would know if that tackle was a mistake or intentional.

-Only Stanko would know.

-His tackle was that rough and dirty.
+Stanko's tackle was rough and dirty enough.

-In the end, Stanko Torric, who received the red card, left the field holding his head.
+In the end, Stanko Toric, who received a red card, held his head and left the field.

-Yeeeess!
+Yeeeeeeeeeeees!

 The cheers of the home fans grew louder.

 A red card and a penalty kick in the 13th minute of the first half.

-Gabriel Strontech quickly took the PK.
+Gabriel Strontezza quickly took the PK.

-Thud!
+Thump!

-- Goooooooal!
+- Gooooooal!

-- Gabriel Strontech easily converts the PK, putting Lecce 1-0 ahead.
+- Gabriel Strontezza easily converts the PK, putting Lecce ahead 1-0.

-- Lecce, in a very advantageous position!
-This is an unwanted situation for Parma, happening just 13 minutes into the first half.
+- Lecce has secured a significant advantage!
+An unwanted situation for Parma came just 13 minutes into the first half.

 This is the worst.

 A defender.

-And a central defender at that, got sent off.
+And the central defender at that, got sent off.

-Coach Alain Laban, with a reddened face, quickly moved defensive midfielder Wylan Cyprien to the defender’s position.
+Coach Alain Levagne urgently moved defensive midfielder Wylan Cyprien to the defender position, and his face was visibly red.

-We, being one man down, adjusted our formation to resemble a 3-4-2.
+We had to adjust to a 3-4-2 formation due to being one man down.

-But Parma’s crisis wasn’t over yet.
+But Parma's crisis was not over yet.

-The first half seemed to drag on endlessly.
+The first half seemed to drag on.

-Lecce’s second goal came.
+Lecce scored their second goal.

-A fantastic header in the 31st minute of the first half filled Lecce’s home stadium, Via del Mare, with cheers.
+In the 31st minute of the first half, a fantastic header colored Lecce's home ground, Via del Mare, with cheers.

-Waaaaaa!
+Waaaaaah!

 Lecce!
 Lecce!
 Lecce!
 Lecce!

-Now, trailing 2-0, the players’ expressions were much more grim than before.
+Now trailing 2-0, the players' expressions were much more serious.

-Bang!
+Dang!

-- Another shot hits the goalpost and goes over!
+- Another shot hits the goalpost and goes out!

-- Lecce’s relentless pressure continues!
+- Lecce continues to apply intense pressure!

-- Parma is getting hit left and right!
+- Parma is just taking a beating!

 How much time had passed?